ProleREI/Education/CONTRIBUTING.md

 # Getting Started

-All of the documents written by REI are written in markdown, If you are unfamiliar with GitHub or Markdown, please see these guidelines for help:
+All of the documents written by ProleREI are written in markdown, If you are unfamiliar with GitHub or Markdown, please see these guidelines for help:

 - [Contributing to Open Source](https://opensource.guide/how-to-contribute/)
 - [Creating a Fork and Merging](https://guides.github.com/activities/forking/)